sensu/sensu-docs/content/sensu-go/5.11/reference/entities.md

 api_version  |
 -------------|------
 description  | Top-level attribute specifying the Sensu API group and version.
-For entities in Sensu backend version 5.11, this attribute should always be `core/v2`. required     | Required for entity definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][sc]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}
+For entities in this version of Sensu, this attribute should always be `core/v2`. required     | Required for entity definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][sc]. type         | String example      | {{< highlight shell >}}"api_version": "core/v2"{{< /highlight >}}